phillord/tawny-owl/docs/getting-started.md

 simplest, it provides the ability to write ontologies with a clearly defined syntax.
 Individual classes or properties can be added and removed at will, or changed straight-forwardly, as with a GUI framework.
-However, as it provides a readable text syntax, it is more convienient to integrate with, for example, version control systems; ontologies can be searched, and modified with a simple search and replace, or more complex regexps and so on.
+However, as it provides a readable text syntax, it is more convenient to integrate with, for example, version control systems; ontologies can be searched, and modified with a simple search and replace, or more complex regexps and so on.